BioDreads: Monstrous creations that hunt down human survivors and digitize them.

-- Antagonist in Mourning: Lord Dread visiting Captain Power's father's grave.
+- Antagonist in Mourning: Lord Dread visiting Stuart Power's grave.

 - Apocalypse How: The series starts off at Planetary/Societal Collapse, with isolated pockets of civilization still around.
-Overmind is aiming to convert humans to robots; given the scope and methods of Project New Order, it could end up as a Planetary/Species Extinction for all life.
+Overmind is aiming to convert humans to robots; given the scope and methods of Project New Order, this would be a Planetary/Species Extinction for all (organic) life.

-- Battleship Raid: The climactic battle of the second Future Force Training video.
+- Battleship Raid: The climactic battle of the second training video.

-- Brain Uploading: Warlord-class BioDreads are equipped with Digitizers that can reduce a human being to data, which is then stored in Overmind.
+- Body Uploading: A bad thing in this setting.
+Warlord-class BioDreads are equipped with Digitizers that can reduce a human being to data, which is then stored in the Master Computer Overmind.
 Although the process can be reversed, victims tend to be irrevocably changed by the experience.